pixelfusion/react-route-guard/readme.md

 # React Route Guard

-It's based on `react-router-dom`, added the route guard functionality on top of it.
+Based on `react-router-dom` with route guard functionality on top of it.
 It makes it easier to control permissions and roles on a route.

 ## Requirements